 Having a gender pay gap does not mean that unlawful discrimination is occurring.
 The majority of organisations will have a gap for varying reasons, some of which are due to much broader influences such as economic, cultural, societal and educational factors.

-It is good news that our gender pay gap has reduced slightly.
-There is a small uplift in the amount of women in the top pay quartile and slightly less in the lower pay quartile.
-This could be due to a number of factors such as personal development plans being undertaken, women feeling more confident in going for promotion opportunities or more aware of our policies that support a work/life balance.
+It is good news that our gender pay gap has reduced again slightly.
+There is a very small uplift in the amount of women in the top pay quartile and we want to ensure there are opportunities for the women in the other quartiles to progress if they wish to.
+This could be helped by a number of factors such as personal development plans being undertaken, women feeling more confident in going for promotion opportunities or more aware of our policies that support a work/life balance.
 A significant shift in the gap will only be seen over the longer term as we continue to work on a flexible culture.

 We do not operate a bonus or performance related pay scheme.
-The figures behind the bonus gender pay gap result from long service awards (five females) and long service awards on retirement (two males) for 2019/20, and an informal non-contractual operational arrangement for the provision of a voucher reward scheme at Aspire, the council’s landscape management team.
+The figures behind the bonus gender pay gap result from long service awards (one female) and long service awards on retirement (one female) for 2020/21, and an informal non-contractual operational arrangement for the provision of a voucher reward scheme at Aspire, the council’s landscape management team.

-The statistics look unusual because they show that more men than women received a ‘bonus payment’, that men were given more money on average, and women were given more money at mid-point.
+The statistics look unusual because they show that more men than women received a ‘bonus payment’, but that more women were given more money on average and at mid-point.
 This reflects the fact that the long service awards are of a set value and a higher amount, and the rewards at Aspire were given to a larger number of men but at varying amounts.